 Summit League Preview: South Dakota Women at Oral Roberts, Omaha

-I talked with USD Coach Dawn Plitzuweit about last week's split and this week's games at Oral Roberts and Omaha:
+I talked with USD head coach Dawn Plitzuweit about last week's win and the match-ups with Oral Roberts and Omaha: